 These Sonora (northern Mexico) style tacos are delicious.
 Lots of seafood options, and a bar full of fresh salsas and salads to pile on.
 This is the Puerto Escondido restaurant I will be beelining to first on our next trip.

 This is a solid breakfast or lunch spot.
 We started everyday here on our last trip and enjoyed the acai bowls, eggs, and coffee.

 This Puerto Escondido restaurant is very rustic – just a few tables in the sand and an outdoor kitchen, but the burger is delicious – really exceeded our expectations.

-I can’t find the name for this place anywhere, so it must be pretty new.
-But it’s a cute space with a couple swings at the bar, rustic decor, and a nightly happy hour cocktail special.
+This cute space has a few swings at the bar, rustic decor, and a nightly happy hour cocktail special.